MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-passkey.md

 Among other requirements, [Executive Order 14028](https://www.whitehouse.gov/briefing-room/presidential-actions/2021/05/12/executive-order-on-improving-the-nations-cybersecurity/) mandates that US government agencies use phishing-resistant authentication by September 2024.
 Today in Microsoft Entra ID, we offer the following phishing-resistant authentication methods:

 - Certificate-based authentication (CBA): CBA is commonly used by US government agencies.
 It requires a Public Key Infrastructure (PKI).
 - Windows Hello for Business: Platform level Single Sign-on and device-bound passkey by definition.
 Windows Hello for Business can be complex.
 Windows Hello for Business is limited to PCs, and requires that Mobile Device Management (MDM) fully manage these devices.
-The Executive Order also requires a solution for unmanaged devices.
 - Passkeys (device-bound): Includes FIDO2 security keys and other physical devices.
 Adoption of security keys are limited because these physical devices are costly to acquire and manage at scale.
 - Passkeys (WebAuthn credential): Can be applied from, passkeys (FIDO2), Microsoft Authenticator, Windows Hello, and Windows Hello For Business.
 - Passkey managed by Microsoft Authenticator: Device-bound passkeys (FIDO2) that users can save in Microsoft Authenticator on a mobile device that runs Android 14+ or iOS 17+.